Hormones

 When you eat food, your body breaks it down into smaller components.
 When carbohydrates are present in the food you’re eating, you’ll end up with glucose.

-If sucrose is present (it occurs naturally in most fruits + vegetables and in higher amounts as added sugar), or if the product is sweetened with high fructose corn syrup (beware—it hides under many names!), you’ll also get fructose.
+If sucrose is present (it occurs naturally in most fruits + vegetables and in higher amounts as added sugar), or if the product is sweetened with high fructose corn syrup (beware—it hides under many names!), you’ll also get fructose in addition to glucose.

 Glucose is a fuel source for your cells.
 So when you eat and your body breaks that food down into glucose and releases it into your bloodstream, your pancreas will secrete insulin to shuttle some of that glucose into your cells so they can utilize it to function.